-First off: there are two versions of this lipstick now… the original Color Fetish Lipsticks which is a collection of nine shades ranging from neutral to bright glossy shades, and the newer Color Fetish Matte Lipsticks The Nudes Collection with six neutral shades.
-They’re all $8.99, and offer gorgeous color with comfortable wear.
+First off: there are two versions of this lipstick now… the original Color Fetish Lipsticks which is a collection of nine glossy shades ranging from neutral to bright, and the newer Color Fetish Matte Lipsticks The Nudes Collection with six neutral shades.

-I really do enjoy wearing both of these formulas, though I know going into them that I will either A) need to reapply a couple times throughout the day with the mattes or B) need to add the extra step of lining my lips.
+I really do enjoy wearing this formula, though I know going into them that I will either A) need to reapply a couple times throughout the day with the mattes or B) need to add the extra step of lining my lips.
 I definitely get the hype and hope they continue to expand the collection!

 You can find the Milani Color Fetish Lipsticks for $8.99 at Ulta Beauty.